timescale/docs/promscale/query-data/query-metrics.md

     time > now() - INTERVAL '5 minutes';
 ```

-An example of the output for this query:
+The output is similar to:
 ```sql
 |            time            |    value    |                                                        labels                                                       |
 |----------------------------|-------------|--------------------------------------------------------------------------------------------------------------------|